Ibexian/scifi-nn/notes.md

 Epochs are a single pass over the data set - the bigger the data set the longer a single epoch takes - with the expectation that a model can be trained repeatedly over the same data to get better results.
 So, whereas my initial LSTM training took 6 hours to train - we can now get better results by training for much much longer.

-As you may guess - this also presents us with a new problem - if the 'resonably sized' data set took 6 hours for one epoch and the sci-fi data set is 10 times bigger - **a single epoch of sci-fi data would take 60 hours on a CPU**.
+As you may guess - this also presents us with a new problem - if the 'reasonably sized' data set took 6 hours for one epoch and the sci-fi data set is 10 times bigger - **a single epoch of sci-fi data would take 60 hours on a CPU**.
 Since our goal is now multiple epochs this CPU won't cut it.

 So let's try using a few GPUs.